BenjaRoh/hugoacademic/content/home/research.md

 <br/>

 **The Structure of the First American Party System: The Case of New York** (with John Levi Martin).
-Manuscript under review.
+Revise & Resubmit at *American Sociological Review*.

 {{< spoiler text="Abstract" >}}
 A key component in the formation of the modern democratic state is the party system.
 Yet theoretical understandings of the origins of such systems remain weak.
 Misunderstanding the role of parties seriously biases our understanding of the American case of state formation, where parties played a major role in filling the offices created in the process of state expansion.
 The origin of these parties has often been told only from the point of view of the national level, even though most government took place at the state level.
 Using a new data set on roll call votes and on characteristics of legislators, we examine the case of New York, probably the state most advanced in its partisan organization, right after the founding of the federal government in 1789 into the Jefferson administration.
 We demonstrate, first, that party coherence was far more developed in directions consonant with a “modern” party system than previously understood; second, that it led, as opposed to followed, partisan organization at the federal level; and third, that the parties gelled not around class or regional issues, but the endogenous struggle to define the rules of the game and, in particular, those that regulated access to public office.